by Ian Khan | Jul 23, 2024 | Uncategorized

 Prof. Brian Hoskins: A leader in the field of meteorology and climate science, Hoskins has contributed significantly to our understanding of weather systems and atmospheric predictability.

-Dr. Iain Douglas-Hamilton: Founder of Save Elephants, Dr. Douglas-Hamilton been a pioneer in using radio and satellite tracking for monitoring elephant movements, thus gaining insights into their behavior and migratory patterns.
+Dr. Iain Douglas-Hamilton: Founder of Save the Elephants, Dr. Douglas-Hamilton has been a pioneer in using radio and satellite tracking for monitoring elephant movements, thus gaining insights into their behavior and migratory patterns.

 Dr. Greg Asner: With the CAO (Carnegie Airborne Observatory), Dr. Asner combines LiDAR technology and hyperspectral imaging to map out and study intricate ecosystems, focusing on biodiversity conservation.